Vernon Brown (murderer): Imprisonment and execution

-On September 19, 2003, Brown's second death sentence was overturned by a federal appeals court in a 2-1 decision, with the justices ruling that the judge at the original trial had acted improperly by blocking Kraft's decision to present the letter from Brown's brother.
+On September 19, 2003, Brown's second death sentence was overturned by a federal appeals court in a 2–1 decision, with the justices ruling that the judge at the original trial had acted improperly by blocking Kraft's decision to present the letter from Brown's brother.
 This did not affect his death sentence in the Perkins case, which remained in place.
 He continued to appeal his death sentence, but his final appeals were denied by both the Supreme Court and Governor Matt Blunt, with the latter saying in a written statement that the death penalty was justified in this case.

 On May 18, 2005, the day of his execution, Tom Carroll, a detective from St. Louis, attempted to talk Brown into confessing to killing the St. Louis Jane Doe after the latter was finished with watching the entirety of Platoon.
 To Carroll's disappointment, Brown claimed that he had nothing to say to him, and when Carroll attempted to plead with him to bring closure to the girl's family, Brown said he did not care about them.
 He was then transported to the execution chamber at Eastern Reception, Diagnostic and Correctional Center in Bonne Terre, where he was subsequently put to death via lethal injection.
 Brown's last meal consisted of shrimp, salad, and cake, and his final words were "You'll see me again.
 To all my friends, don't think of me as being gone, but there with you.
 And to Jazz, who has my heart and love.
 Peace, love.
 Vernon Brown."

-As of April 2022, no further murders have been linked to Brown.
-For reasons unknown, he was never prosecuted for the Campbell murder and remains a suspect in the St. Louis Jane Doe case, with both of them officially remaining unsolved.
+As of January 2025, no further murders have been linked to Brown.
+He was never prosecuted for the Campbell murder and remains a suspect in the St. Louis Jane Doe case, with both of them officially remaining unsolved.